EMB31/ALXUdacity-Wrangle-and-Analyze-Data/README.md

 3. Additional data queried via twitter API and loaded into a txt file.

 The datasets contain the tweetid, user_id, timestamp for a tweet, source, tweet text, retweets, rating numerator and denominator, dog name, dog stage, amongst others.

+The project contains the following files:
+1. wrangle_act (this contains the code for the wrangle process and visualization)
+2. wrangle_report (contains a report describing the wrangling process)
+3. act_report (this a report about the entire project and its finding aimed to serve as a blog post type document)
+4. twitter-archive-enhanced.csv file (WeRateDogs twitter archive data)
+5. tweet_json.txt (contains additional data acquired via Twitter API)
+6. image_predictions.tsv (contains the tweet image prediction data)
+7. twitter_archive_master.csv (master dataset following merge of the 3 datasets)

 # Data Gathering
 Each dataset was acquired differently: